-The showTime command (the table below) prints the time of day on the command line for the destination IP phone.
+The showTime command (see showTime Command) prints the time of day on the command line for the destination IP phone.

 Table 46: showTime Command

 Syntax Example Parameters Prompt:\phonectl - showTime [destIP] Prompt:\phonectl - showTime 192.168.0.170 destIP is the IP address of the destination IP phone to which the command is sent.